Candiac, Quebec

 Candiac (/fr/) is a suburb of Montreal, in the Canadian province of Quebec; it is located on the South Shore of the Saint Lawrence River opposite Montreal near La Prairie.
 The population as of the Canada 2021 Census was 22,997.

 History

 Candiac was created January 31, 1957, when the government of Quebec accepted the request of a Canadian-European investors group, the Candiac Development Corporation.
-The investors had collected over $4.5 million and bought 2500 acre of land from farmers and the neighbouring towns.
+The investors had collected over $4.5 million and bought 2,500 acres (10 km²) of former farmland, mostly from local farmers.

 In its early days, Candiac was home to 320 people who mostly lived near the St. Lawrence River.
 Most of the inhabitants were either farmers or Montrealers who owned a second residence in Candiac.

 Candiac was named after the birthplace of Louis-Joseph de Montcalm, who was born in 1712 at Château de Candiac in Vestric-et-Candiac, near Nîmes, in France.
-Montcalm died at the Battle of the Plains of Abraham at Quebec City while fighting for the Kingdom of France in the Annus Mirabilis of 1759.
+Montcalm was mortally wounded at the Battle of the Plains of Abraham and died the following day in Quebec City while fighting for France during the Seven Years' War in 1759.